 However, on the evening of Sunday 22 April customers found they were unable to log back in to mobile and internet banking.
 A few customers were also given access to other people's accounts – though TSB says this issue was quickly fixed.

 The wider problems continued for more than six weeks.
 On Wednesday 25 April TSB had claimed its services were up and running again – but by the evening it admitted its online banking was operating at 50% capacity, meaning only one in two customers who tried were able to log in.

 The problems were mainly fixed from the end of June.

 'You have messed me about'

-Furious TSB customers have been venting their anger at the bank for weeks – here's just a taster of the deluge of complaints we've seen:
+Furious TSB customers vented their anger at the bank for weeks – here's just a taster of the deluge of complaints we saw:

-TSB has struggled to handle the crisis effectively – but it's taken steps to try to mollify angry customers.
-It has:
+TSB struggled to handle the crisis effectively – but it took steps to try to mollify angry customers, including:

 - Brought in outside help from technology heavyweight IBM to try to resolve the ongoing technical issues.

 - Pledged to reimburse any expenses incurred by customers as a result of the outage, with chief exec Paul Pester insisting "no one will be left out of pocket".
 It's been less clear on how customers will be compensated for inconvenience though.